Mom, daughter accused of distributing heroin at Brockton courthouse; 3 officers placed on leave

 The Lozannes are charged with distribution of heroin, conspiracy to violate the controlled substances act, delivery of an article to an inmate and attempt to commit a crime and delivery of an article or drugs to a prisoner in a jail.

 The court officers have been placed on administrative leave pending the results of the investigation.
-They have not been charged.
-Their names were not immediately available.
+They have not been charged and their names were not immediately available.

-Security practices at the courthouse will be reviewed as part as part of the larger investigation.
+Security practices at the courthouse will be reviewed as part as part of a larger investigation.

-The Lozannes were released on personal recognizance.
-They are due back in court in January.
+The Lozannes were released on personal recognizance and are due back in court in January.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)